Isabela Island Galapagos | Tips to travel on a budget

 Every month is a great month to visit Isabela and the Galapagos Islands in general.
 However, even though the Galapagos Islands do not have the 4 seasons and its almost an all year summer, there a few variations that can impact some of the species you’ll get to see.
 Here is a full article on the best time to visit the Galapagos Islands, seasons, weather and real time weather forecast for each island.

 Isabela is one of the best islands to do free activities on your own and it’s so big and beautiful you will always feel you didn’t have enough time to do all you want.
-However, to help you plan and create your personalized itinerary here’s some free and very cheap activities you can do on Isabela.
+However, to help you plan and create your own itinerary here’s some free and very cheap activities you can do on Isabela.

 Snorkeling at Concha Perla